+- ther critical elements are as follow

-- Proven teaching strategies - A no-nonsense, intense classroom environment - Teachers must believe students can be successful - Hard work by both teachers and students.
+- Proven teaching strategies

+- A no-nonsense, intense classroom environment

+- Teachers must believe students can be successful

+- Hard work by both teachers and students.

-G. Describe how student assessment and performance information will be shared with students and parents.
+G. Describe how student assessment and performance information will be shared with students and with parents.